sakshiudeshi/Callisto/README.md

 ### Data Quality
+For each dataset we try to find low entropy (this means that the model is fairly certain of the prediction), but the prediction for these images is incorrect.
+Intuitively, this may mean that the data may be mislabelled [1].

+We also highlight some prominent examples of low data quality in each notebool=k

 ### Auxillary Files
   For the SVHN dataset, the dataset *needs* to be downloaded.
 It can be found [here](https://drive.google.com/file/d/1Zxz1QC5ZD6eREwLfjv1NVdUaZxV0hp4U/view).
 Please make a folder 'data' under SVHN.

+ #### References

+[1] Jiangwen Sun, Feng-ying Zhao, Chong-Jun Wang, and Shifu Chen.
+Identifying and correcting mislabeled training instances.
+In Future Generation Communication and Networking, FGCN 2007, Ramada Plaza Jeju, Jeju-Island, Korea, December 6-8, 2007, Proceedings, pages 244 250, 2007.
+URL: https://doi.org/10.1109/FG